Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - He's later on the giving end of a Worf Barrage when his ultimate attack, Planet Buster Roar Cannon, is blown away by Saitama's Serious Series: Serious Strike.

-- Worthy Opponent: To Saitama, for being the first person to ever last long enough to legitimately exchange blows with above his bare minimum strength with later examples being of Garou and Tatsumaki, both of whom are humans that he went to great lengths to fight with non-lethal force and attempt to talk down from continued combat.
-He is the first opponent to survive a single punch of Saitama and leaves such a strong impression that Saitama tries to comfort him as he dies, mourns over his last breath, and in the anime expresses disgust when he fights a Dragon level threat the next day that can't also No-Sell his typical One-Hit Kill.
+- Worthy Opponent: He seeks this, and Saitama pretends to treat him as one - Saitama tries to comfort him as he dies, mourns over his last breath, and in the anime expresses disgust when he fights a Dragon level threat the next day that can't also No-Sell his typical One-Hit Kill.
 Saitama purposely gave Boros an exciting fight, because he sympathized with him and knew exactly what it felt like to be so powerful that nothing is exciting anymore.
+But it turns out to be a subversion; as he dies he admits he knew Saitama was holding back and wasn't fighting seriously the entire time.
+That said, Saitama does acknowledge him as his strongest foe.

-Voiced by: Kouki Uchiyama (Japanese), Vic Mignogna (English), Jorge Ornelas (Latin American Spanish)
+Voiced by: Kouki Uchiyama (Japanese), Vic Mignogna (anime), Kellen Goff (A Hero Nobody Knows) (English), Jorge Ornelas (Latin American Spanish)

 Debut: Chapter 34 (Webcomic), Chapter 31 (Manga), Episode 10 (Anime)